Audience: ClassLink Administrator

 - CSV Destinations

 Certain destination mappings, marked as Unique, must be unique for each individual user.
 These include the following fields:

 - Active Directory: sAMAccountName, userPrincipalName

 - GSuite: primaryEmail

 - Azure: userPrincipalName

 If multiple users might have identical mappings for these fields, you can provide username generation rules that will map alternate values for those fields in case of conflicts.
 You can navigate to this module by clicking the button next to the desired mapping.
-To change the priority of any alternate mapping, you can click the up and down arrows.
-The Default mapping is highest priority.
+To change the priority of any alternate mapping, you can click on the six dots on the left side of the mapping and then drag and drop it into a priority slot.
+The Base mapping is highest priority.
 The 1st alternate is next highest priority, etc.

 Configure Username Resolutions